Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/tutorials/testing/testing_locally.md

 ---
 Testing a multiplayer game presents unique challenges:

-* You need to run multiple instances of the game in order to test multiplayer scenarios.
+* You need to run multiple instances of the game to test multiplayer scenarios.
 * You also need to iterate quickly on  custom code and asset changes and validate  work in a multiplayer scenario.
 * You need to be able to debug  work in a multiplayer scenario using editor tools.